-PulseStar•jr.-Receiver
+PulseStar • jr.-Receiver

 - 1. Turn on the power to the receiver. - 2.
 Make sure there is a charged battery in the transmitter. - 3.
 Insert the key into the key switch opening and turn to the ON position.
 The green LED light on the transmitter flashes to indicate the power-up. - 4.
 The green LED located near the radio frequency module in the receiver should start flashing.
 This indicates that the transmitter is communicating with the receiver. - 5.
-Pull the red E-STOP button out.
-The E-STOP LED should light. - 6.
-Test the active E-STOP by pushing in the red E-STOP button.
-The mainline contactor (when supplied) should drop out. - 7.
+Pull the red E-STOP button out and press the green START/HORN button on the transmitter to provide power to the mainline contactor.
+The horn will sound when supplied. - 6.
+Test the Active E-Stop by pushing in the red mushroom E-STOP button.
+The mainline contactor should drop out. - 7.
 Repeat step five above. - 8.
 Depress the motion control buttons on the transmitter to test the crane functions.
 Confirm that the crane moves appropriately.
-The red LED's located by each terminal block input should illuminate indicating that the particular relay is being activated. - 9.
+The red LED's located by each relay should illuminate indicating that the particular relay is being activated. - 9.
 If all transmitter and receiver functions work properly the system is ready for use.